eugeniosu/ProductDevelopmentProject/README.md

 ==============================
 ProductDevelopmentProject is a solution that allows insurance companies to define their own custom model.

 It's composed of two main parts: backend and frontend.
-They are independent each other and they integrated via REST API's.
+They are independent each other and they are integrated via REST API's.

 Technologies